sastoudt/nudgeStatLabs/README.md

 ## learnr labs for intro stat
 adapted from labs for Open Intro ISRS

+**For instructors:** an overview of how I used this set of learnr labs in an intro stats class can be found [here](https://sastoudt.github.io/posts/2021-06-05-learnr-tutorials-intro-stat/).

 Note for Smith Students: For now, only do this on your own personal RStudio, not on the Smith server.
 If you only have access to the server, let me know, and I have a work around.

 ### To install this package: